iamntz/wp-caldera-forms-time-picker/README.md

 #### Todo
 - [ ] Add JS hooks for each field;
-- [ ] Tweak settings a bit (e.g. hide start/end dates when only timepicker is active);

 #### Contribute
 You are more than welcome to submit any pull requests if you find bugs or anything to improve!